ctlab/GADMA/docs/source/examples/custom_model_example.rst

 GADMA with custom model
 =======================

-GADMA could be run with detailed specified demographic model.
-Model should be provided as file with function ``model_func`` that describes demographic history by engine itself.
+GADMA could be run with a detailed specified demographic model.
+Model should be provided as a file with a function ``model_func`` that describes demographic history by engine itself.
 It should take values of parameters and other required arguments and return simulated data for demographic history with those parameters.

-For example, let us use ``moments`` as engine for demographic inference.
+For example, let us use ``moments`` as the engine for demographic inference.
-We have data for two populations of Gillette buterfly from `McCoy et al.
+We have data for two populations of Gillette butterfly from `McCoy et al.
 2013 <https://onlinelibrary.wiley.com/doi/10.1111/mec.12591>`__ and we
 want to estimate demographic history with population split, constant sizes of populations and asymmetric migrations.